Roaring Run Trail

 Roaring Run Trail Description

 Evidence of the Roaring Run Trail’s past lives are readily visible all along the 4.8-mile corridor in western Pennsylvania.
 Stone remains in the Kiskiminetas River (Kiski for short) mark the site of a canal lock left over from the 1820s to 1860s when the route served as a towpath on the cross-state Main Line Canal system.
 Mileage markers and a bridge are remnants of the Pennsylvania Railroad, which bought the canal system in 1857 and converted it to rail.
-Here the railroad hauled coal from nearby mines and iron from local furnaces.

-Back on the Roaring Run Trail, in another 1.8 miles a mountain bike singletrack heads up the slope, where the remains of an old coal washing and loading operation is disappearing into the vegetation.
+Back on the Roaring Run Trail, in another 1.8 miles a mountain bike singletrack heads up the slope, where the remains of an old coal washing and loading operation are disappearing into the vegetation.
 Other mountain biking tracks are on the hillside as well.

 Roaring Run Trail is one of the Trans Allegheny Trails, a system of trails in western Pennsylvania.
 The trail is also part of the Industrial Heartland Trails Coalition’s developing 1,500-mile trail network through Pennsylvania, West Virginia, Ohio, and New York.